Starting Off Your Sober Life Right

-Living the sober life is a challenge – but challenges are what shape people and, generally, help us become stronger and better individuals.
-When framing something as a challenge, it doesn’t become an impossible wall to climb, but a mountain to conquer.
+Living a sober life is a challenge – but challenges are what shape people and, generally, help us become stronger and better individuals.
+When framing something as a challenge, it doesn’t become an impossible wall to climb but a mountain to conquer.

 That’s exactly the kind of attitude that best describes a successful recovery – but getting there, to the point where you can feel confident in your ability to overcome addiction and achieve sobriety, is no walk in the park.
-Millions of Americans struggle with their drug addiction and most of them either don’t or can’t seek treatment for their problem.
+Millions of Americans struggle with drug addiction; most either don’t or can’t seek treatment for their problem.

 Figure Out What Self-Love Means

-It may sound like a tired cliché most people want to avoid, but the first proper step to any successful sober life (one that can last decades, and even an entire lifetime) is self-love.
-However, because of the connotations of love and its sheer commitment, there’s a lot of misunderstanding around what it means to love yourself.
+It may sound like a tired cliché most people want to avoid, but self-love is the first proper step to any successful sober life (one that can last decades and even an entire lifetime).
+However, because of the connotations of love and its sheer commitment, there’s a lot of misunderstanding about what it means to love yourself.

-Self-love in the psychological and therapeutic sense is not some type of delusional self-aggrandizement.
-In fact, that’s something to be wholly avoided.
+Self-love in the psychological and therapeutic sense is not some delusional self-aggrandizement.
+That’s something to be wholly avoided.
 Instead, self-love is a product of pure honesty.
-And there is no way to really succeed in sobriety unless you start believing in yourself even just a little.
+And there is no way to succeed in sobriety unless you start believing in yourself, even just a little.

-Self-love means stepping out of that mindset after treatment, and embracing the idea of a new you.
-People often craft their own personas – at a specific point in life, they begin to define themselves and stick to that definition come hell or high water.
-The first step into a lasting sober life is amending that identity to fit the possibility of you being a good person again, and perhaps one day, a great person.
+Self-love means stepping out of that mindset after treatment and embracing the idea of a new you.
+People often craft their personas – at a specific point in life, they begin to define themselves and stick to that definition come hell or high water.
+The first step into a lasting sober life is amending that identity to fit the possibility of you being a good person again and, perhaps one day, a great person.

 In short, self-love means giving yourself a chance.
 If you can do that, everything else becomes possible.